-As with any virtual operating system/appliance, Symantec Encryption Management Server (previously PGP Universal Server) requires a virtual machine to be created on the host VMware ESX, ESXi, or vSphere Server.
+As with any virtual operating system/appliance, Encryption Management Server requires a virtual machine to be created on the host VMware vSphere server.
 To do this, use the New Virtual Machine Wizard and select the Custom option.

 Guest Operating System

-The Guest Operating System for Symantec Encryption Management Server 3.0 and up should be set to Linux and the Version set to Red Hat Enterprise Linux 5 (32-bit) to ensure compatibility with, for example, the native VMware Tools.
+The Guest operating system for Encryption Management Server should be set to Linux and the Version set to CentOS 4/5/6 (32-bit).

 Symantec recommends a minimum of 2 virtual CPUs for small environments, 4 CPUs for medium environments and 8 CPUs for large environments.
 It may be necessary to use 16 CPUs in very large environments.
 Note that each virtual CPU equates to a physical CPU core on the VMware host.
 Therefore a physical quad core processor in a VMware host has 4 virtual CPUs.
 Symantec recommends that in the Virtual Machine settings, the Number of virtual sockets setting matches the number of virtual CPUs required and the Number of cores per socket setting remains at its default of 1.